Unity-Technologies/com.unity.multiplayer.docs/transport/workflow-client-server.md

 }
 ```

-The check for `m_Driver.IsCreated` ensures we don't dispose of the memory if it hasn't been allocated (e.g. if the component is disabled).
+The check for `m_Driver.IsCreated` ensures we don't dispose of the memory if it hasn't been allocated (for example, if the component is disabled).

 ### Server Update loop